MUSICAL HERITAGE OF THE JEWS FROM FRANCE COLLECTION, VOL 7

-This work of music restitution is combined with a study on Yiddish songs in France, since 1880, in its different fields: theatre, Yiddish cabarets, cafés, choirs, the disc industry and the live shows since the 1970’s.
-Between Hassidic inspiration, klezmer music, Yiddish swing and rap, this great CD gives a big bowl of fresh air.
+This work of music homage and reconstruction is combined with a study on Yiddish songs in France, since 1880, in its different genres: theatre, Yiddish cabarets, cafés, choirs, the record industry and live shows since the 1970’s.
+Between Hassidic inspiration, klezmer music, Yiddish swing and rap, this great CD represents a big breath of fresh air.

 Information (+33) 6 1 45 82 20 52 ; firstname.lastname@example.org